Image: Bríd O'Donovan

 Lisa McInerney's work has featured in Winter Papers, The Stinging Fly, The Guardian, Le Monde, Granta, BBC Radio 4 and various anthologies.
 Her story 'Navigation' was longlisted for the 2017 Sunday Times EFG Short Story Award.

 Her debut novel The Glorious Heresies (John Murray) was published in 2015.
 It won the 2016 Baileys Women’s Prize for Fiction and the 2016 Desmond Elliott Prize.
 It was shortlisted for an Irish Book Award and longlisted for the 2016 Dylan Thomas Award.
 It has been translated into French, in which it won the 2018 Ireland Francophonie Ambassadors' Literary Award; Italian, in which it was shortlisted for the Premio Strega Europeo and won the Premio Edoardo Kihlgren for European literature; Spanish, Dutch, German, Czech, Serbian, Polish and Danish.
+It is forthcoming in Macedonian.

 Lisa's third novel, and the final book in the Cork City set, The Rules of Revelation, will be published by John Murray in May, 2021.